simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 To understand every aspect of *C*, many tools will be used and all examples will refer to [CLI](https://en.wikipedia.org/wiki/Command-line_interface) commands.
 I will be using [Neovim](https://neovim.io/) as text editor and operate on a Linux machine.
 The output of commands and all examples may differ from machine to machine but the concepts will hopefully remain valid.

 I strongly believe that the best way to develop software is by using *CLI* and lightweight text editors such as `neovim` or `vim`.
-Whenever is possible I will avoid using browsers to search for documentation by preferring usage of `man` directly into the terminal.
+Whenever it is possible, I will avoid using browsers to search for documentation by preferring usage of `man` directly into the terminal.
 This will keep low the friction and avoid the necessity to leave the home row of my keyboard.

 \newpage